-Each dot in the chart below was a member of the Senate in 1982.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Cannon is shown as a purple triangle. (analysis methodology)
+Cannon is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1982 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Cannon was the primary sponsor of 60 bills that were enacted.
 The most recent include: